-Development of the draft regional mobility policy has been underway since 2019 through a joint effort of Metro and the Oregon Department of Transportation (ODOT).
+Development of the regional mobility policy began in 2019 through a joint effort of Metro and the Oregon Department of Transportation (ODOT).
 In late 2022, JPACT and the Metro Council accepted the draft mobility policies and directed further development of the accompanying performance measures as part of completing the 2023 RTP.

 The throughway performance measure and thresholds aim to identify future transportation needs on region's throughways using travel speed as a proxy for reliability.
-The draft policy proposes a minimum throughway performance threshold of no more than four hours per weekday with travel speeds below 35 miles per hour on controlled-access freeways (e.g., I-5, I-84, I-205, I-405, US 26 and OR 217) or 20 miles per hour on non-freeway throughways with traffic signals (e.g., OR 99E, US 30, OR 212).
+The policy defines a minimum throughway performance threshold of no more than four hours per weekday with travel speeds below 35 miles per hour on controlled-access freeways (e.g., I-5, I-84, I-205, I-405, US 26 and OR 217) or 20 miles per hour on signalized highways(e.g., OR 99E, US 30, OR 212) designated in Figure 3.8.
 If average speeds fall below the relevant speed threshold for more than a total of four hours in a day, it indicates the system is failing at that location and a transportation need exists.

-Figure 4.8 maps current throughway reliability results using 2019 weekday speed data collected via the Regional Integrated Transportation Information System (RITIS) platform.
+Figure 4.8 shows current throughway reliability results using 2019 weekday speed data collected via the Regional Integrated Transportation Information System (RITIS) platform.